How can we help you?

 1. In the Your scripts tab in Cookiebot, copy the first code and go to Landingi.

-3. Enter a name and paste the snippet in the Content field.
-Select Head for Main page or both pages and click Add.
+3. Enter a name (1) and paste the snippet in the Content (2) field.
+Select the Head (3) position for the Main page or Both (4) pages and click Add.

 4. Go to your live landing page and verify whether the banner displays as expected.